How Spring Allergies Affect Your Skin

 Along with the anticipation for warmer weather comes the inevitable dread of allergy season.
 Allergy-sufferers understand the onset of spring also equals the start of puffy eyes, dry, itchy skin, and consistent redness from blowing their noses one too many times.

 Allergies cause the skin to become inflamed, as the excess of histamines makes tissues swell.
 As we know from placing an ice pack on a swollen eye, cold compresses relieve inflammation.
-For instant coolness to calm redness and puffiness (also known as “Allergy Face”), try popping a mask in the fridge or rolling a cooled jade roller or gua sha over the skin, paying special attention to impacted areas.
+To help calm redness and puffiness (also known as “Allergy Face”), smooth on the Look Alive Hydrating Plumping Mask.
+Formulated with rosehip seed oil and aloe leaf juice, it naturally cools and refreshes the skin for instant relief.
+To up its soothing properties, you can store it in a skincare fridge before using.
+Bonus points if you use a jade roller to apply, paying special attention to affected areas.

 Dark circles and undereye bags are caused by a myriad of factors—not just a bad night’s sleep—including seasonal allergies.
 Also known as “allergic shiners”, these dark circles appear when you’re congested (not just nasally), causing blood to pool in the undereye area.
 Improving blood circulation and flushing out the liquid that’s stuck can lighten circles.
 Coffee seed extract—found in Vacation Eyes Brightening Gel—will get your circulation moving while simultaneously brightening the eye area.
 Tip: Give yourself an eye massage with rapid taps of your fingertips moving from the inner corner of your eye out toward your temples.
 Or, use a facial acupressure tool.
 This helps facilitate that drainage of fluid.